Spermageddon

 Spermageddon is a 2024 Norwegian adult animated musical sex comedy film directed by Tommy Wirkola and Rasmus A. Sivertsen.
 The film consists of two plot lines, one focusing on a teenage couple having sex for the first time, and the other on Simen the Semen and his friends in quest for the Egg.

-The film has been reported to be "in the veins of Sausage Party" and described by Wirkola as "both a road movie and an epic adventure ... much like Lord of the Rings".
+The film has been reported to be "in the vein of Sausage Party" and described by Wirkola as "both a road movie and an epic adventure ... much like Lord of the Rings".
 Producer Kjetil Omberg likened it to South Park and Checkered Ninja, saying it targets "elder kids and adults".

 Plot

-Jens, a 16-year-old boy, goes on a camping trip with his friends to a cabin.
+Jens, a 18-year-old boy, goes on a camping trip with his friends to a cabin.
 One of the girls is Lisa, Jens’ crush from the previous summer who moved after her father got a job in Oslo.
 During a game of Truth or Dare, Jens is dared to kiss Lisa and afterwards the two have sex for the first time.
 Inside Jens’ testicles lives a society of sperm cells.
 A young sperm cell named Simen Sprut is ostracised due to not having any interest in taking part in the race to the egg.
-His only friend Cumilla however, tries to get him to take an interest.
-Meanwhile Jizzmo, an entrepreneur sperm cell, creates an armoured suit called the Ejaculator 9000 which allows him to fight through anything that will prevent him from getting to the egg, including killing other sperm which he demonstrates by brutally killing a worker.
+His only friend, Cumilla, tries to get him to take an interest.
+Meanwhile, Jizzmo, an entrepreneur sperm cell, creates an armoured suit called the Ejaculator 9000 which allows him to fight through anything that will prevent him from getting to the egg, including killing other sperm, which he demonstrates by brutally killing a worker.

-During Jens’ first ejaculation, Jizzmo cuts open the condom which allows him and other sperm cells to enter Lisa’s vagina.
+During Jens’ first ejaculation, Jizzmo cuts open the condom, which allows him and other sperm cells to enter Lisa’s vagina.
 Simen upsets Cumilla when he holds her back from entering Jens’ urethra.
 Meanwhile, Jens and Lisa have sex again.
-However, due to Jens being tired from the previous intercourse, and also due to him having bruised both his eyes, ends up penetrating Lisa’s anus.
+However, Jens, due to being tired from the previous intercourse and also having bruised both his eyes, ends up penetrating Lisa’s anus.
 This time, Simen and Cumilla, along with their teacher Professor Saltsmak and classmate Etterskvett (Aftersquirt) enter the urethra but unfortunately end up in Lisa’s rectum.
 There, they meet an e-coli who guides them to Lisa’s system where they travel through her bladder and manage to swing on her pubic hairs into her vagina while she is urinating.
 However, Etterskvett ends up falling to his death.